-Syntax Diagram Convention Example

-Syntax Fragment:

-Some diagrams, because of their length, must fragment the syntax.
+Table 4.
+Examples of Syntax Diagram Conventions (continued) Syntax Diagram Convention Example Syntax Fragment A Fragment Some diagrams, because of their length, must fragment the syntax.
 The fragment name appears between vertical bars in the diagram.
-The expanded fragment appears in the diagram after a heading with A Fragment A Fragment:

-the same fragment name.
+The expanded fragment appears in the diagram after a heading with the same fragment name.
 In this example, the fragment is named "A Fragment."
+A Fragment